Mallory Factor: Career

-In 2015, Factor founded IntraBio Inc, a clinical-stage biopharmaceutical company that develops and commercializes novel treatments for rare and common neurodegenerative diseases.
+In 2015, Factor founded IntraBio Inc, a commercial-stage biopharmaceutical company that develops and commercializes novel treatments for rare and common neurodegenerative diseases.
 In September 2017, the company announced its plans for a multi-national pivotal trial for acetylleucine for the treatment of Niemann–Pick type C, Tay–Sachs disease, and cerebellar ataxia subtypes.
 In 2020, IntraBio announced the successful multinational clinical trial results of the Niemann-Pick type C clinical trial.
+In 2021, IntraBio announced the successful multinational clinical trial results of the GM2 Gangliosidosis clinical trial.

+In June 2023, IntraBio announced positive results from the pivotal, Phase III IB1001-301 multinational, randomized, placebo-controlled, crossover clinical trial.
+On September 24, 2024 the US FDA approved AQNEURSA™️ (levacetylleucine) for the treatment of neurological manifestations of Niemann-Pick disease type C (NPC) in adults and pediatric patients weighing ≥15 kg.

 Factor was the John C. West Professor (Emeritus) of International Politics and American Government at The Citadel, The Military College of South Carolina in Charleston, South Carolina.
 He held adjunct professorships at the School of Continuing and Professional Studies at New York University from 1992 to 1996, and at the Graduate School of Management and Urban Professions at the New School for Social Research from 1985 to 1992.

 He was chairman of the New York Public Asset Fund from 2002 to 2006 and vice-chairman of Governor's Island Preservation and Education Corporation from 2006 to 2007.
 Factor was a member of the Banking Board of the New York State Banking Department from 2001 to 2007.
 From 1987 to 1988, he was a member of the Federal Savings and Loan Advisory Council for the Federal Home Loan Bank.
 He has been an underwriting member of Lloyd's of London since 1987.

 In addition to his books, Factor has written widely on economic and financial issues for publications including the Wall Street Journal, Christian Science Monitor, National Review and newspapers nationwide and was previously also a Fox News and Forbes magazine contributor.

 He was president of Mallory Factor, Inc., an independent merchant bank and financial relations consultancy that he founded in 1976.
 Factor's first job after graduating was serving as a supervisor of management consulting services at Coopers & Lybrand.